dcmartin/hassio-addons/cpu2msghub/README.md

 ```

 ### Option: `mqtt`

-This option provides the information required for MQTT service.
+This option provides the information required for MQTT service; defaults are as specified below.
 ```
   "mqtt": {
     "host": "core-mosquitto",